2007 St. Louis Rams season: Week 6: at Baltimore Ravens

 Still looking for their first win of the year, the Rams flew to M&T Bank Stadium for a Week 6 interconference duel with the Baltimore Ravens.
-With Marc Bulger still out with injuries, QB Gus Frerotte was given the start.
+With Marc Bulger still out with injuries, quarterback Gus Frerotte was given the start.
 In the first quarter, St. Louis' struggles continued with Ravens kicker Matt Stover getting a 43-yard field goal for the only score of the period.
-In the second quarter, Baltimore increased its lead with Stover kicking a 42-yard field goal, along with RB Willis McGahee getting a 6-yard TD run.
+In the second quarter, Baltimore increased its lead with Stover kicking a 42-yard field goal, along with running back Willis McGahee getting a 6-yard touchdown run.

 In the third quarter, the Rams continued its struggles with Stover giving the Ravens a 23-yard field goal.
 Afterwards, St. Louis got its only score of the game with kicker Jeff Wilkins getting a 32-yard field goal.
 In the fourth quarter, Baltimore finished the game with Stover getting a 31-yard and a 36-yard field goal.

 With yet another loss, the Rams fell to 0–6 for the first time since 1962.
 It would be the second time in franchise history the Rams began a season 0–6.

 During the loss, St. Louis committed 6 turnovers, with 5 of them being Frerotte interceptions.

 Along with the Miami Dolphins, it marked the first time since the Bengals and Chargers in 2000 that two teams began a season at 0–6.

 Week 7: at Seattle Seahawks

 Still trying to get their first win of the year, the Rams flew to Qwest Field for a Week 7 divisional duel with the Seattle Seahawks.
-In the first quarter, St. Louis trailed early as Seahawks QB Matt Hasselbeck completed a 1-yard TD pass to TE Will Heller.
+In the first quarter, St. Louis trailed early as Seahawks quarterback Matt Hasselbeck completed a 1-yard touchdown pass to tight end Will Heller.
 The Rams would reply with kicker Jeff Wilkins getting a 31-yard field goal.
 In the second quarter, the Seahawks increased its lead with kicker Josh Brown getting a 38-yard field goal for the only score of the period.

-In the third quarter, Seattle flew further into the lead with WR Nate Burleson returning the half's opening kickoff 91 yards for a touchdown.
+In the third quarter, Seattle flew further into the lead with wide receiver Nate Burleson returning the half's opening kickoff 91 yards for a touchdown.
 St. Louis would answer with Wilkins kicking a 29-yard field goal, yet the Seahawks continued its domination with Brown kicking a 48-yard and a 45-yard field goal.
-In the fourth quarter, Seattle sealed the win with Brown getting a 43-yard field goal, while Hasselbeck and Heller hooked up with each other again on an 11-yard TD pass.
+In the fourth quarter, Seattle sealed the win with Brown getting a 43-yard field goal, while Hasselbeck and Heller hooked up with each other again on an 11-yard touchdown pass.

 With the loss, the Rams fell to 0–7 for the first time in franchise history.